 In the USA Graham has directed performances at many of the major concert halls.
 He made early US conducting debuts at Carnegie Hall (New York) and the San Antonio International Music Festival before a London debut with the St. John’s Orchestra, Smith Square.
-Invited to work with the Swedish conductor Arnold Östman as his assistant at the Teatro Regio in Parma, Graham went on to conduct Mozart’s Le Nozze di Figaro in Sweden (Göteborgsoperan) and to research the 18th century Gluckian manuscripts at the Royal Swedish Opera in Stockholm for the Drottningholm Palace Theater.
-An internship in Prague to Sir Charles Mackerras with the Czech Philharmonic led to an invitation as conducting assistant to the Nederlandse Opera in Amsterdam, where he later returned as assistant to the conductor Hartmut Haenchen in Die Walküre by Richard Wagner and Wozzeck by Alban Berg.
+Invited to work with the Swedish conductor Arnold Östman as his assistant at the Teatro Regio in Parma, Graham went on to conduct in Sweden (Mozart, Le Nozze di Figaro / Göteborgsoperan) and to research the 18th century Gluckian manuscripts at the Royal Swedish Opera in Stockholm for the Drottningholm Palace Theater, where he subsequently spent several seasons.
+Invitations followed, from leading British conductor Sir Charles Mackerras, for an internship with the Czech Philharmonic in Prague, and from the Nederlandse Opera in Amsterdam to assist Conductor Hartmut Haenchen in Die Walküre by Richard Wagner and Wozzeck by Alban Berg

-With the English Performing Arts Ensemble, he performed at London’s Royal Festival Hall, Queen Elizabeth Hall and made several tours with them to Europe and the United States.
-In 1993, he was invited to be the Artistic Director of the first UK WARCHILD Festival at the Royal Festival Hall, co-hosted by British actor John Thaw.
-With the participation of many leading international musicians, the Festival raised the profile and funds for the victims of the ongoing civil war in the Balkans.
+With the English Performing Arts Ensemble, he has performed at London’s Royal Festival Hall, Queen Elizabeth Hall and with tours in Europe and the United States.
+In 1993 he was invited to be Artistic Director of the first UK WARCHILD Festival at the Royal Festival Hall raising funds for the victims of the Balkan civil war, with British actor John Thaw and leading international musicians.

-Graham has over many years been a guest lecturer at universities in South Africa and Mexico, including the University of South Africa (UNISA), the University of Pretoria, the University of KwaZulu-Natal, the University of Rhodes.
-In Mexico he has lectured at the University of Monterrey, the University of Saltillo and the Monterrey Higher School of Music and Dance.
+Graham has been a visiting lecturer at universities in South Africa and Mexico, including the University of South Africa (UNISA), the University of Pretoria, the University of KwaZulu-Natal, the University of Rhodes and in Mexico the University of Monterrey, the University of Saltillo and the Monterrey Higher School of Music and Dance.

-As an opera répétiteur, over the years Graham Lea-Cox has trained several renowned singers for their performances and concerts in major opera houses in Europe and North America.
+As a répétiteur Graham has trained several renowned opera singers for their roles and concerts in major opera houses in Europe and North America.
 In the United States he prepared choirs for several major orchestras, including the Los Angeles Philharmonic, the Dallas Symphony Orchestra (with Mexican conductor Eduardo Mata) and the New York City Opera (in Los Angeles).

 In the film industry he is active as conductor, orchestrator and music supervisor as well as Music Director for ‘Insomnia Studios’, the leading South African film studios.
 Graham has supervised and directed orchestras for various South African films, with music by South African-Swiss-German composer Geo Hoehn.